cncf/toc/sigs/sig-serverless.md

 The following are example areas that are considered in scope:

-* container hosting platforms that attempt to abstract their complexities away from the application developer
+* container hosting platforms that attempt to abstract their complexities away from the application developer.
+In many cases this could include hiding of the specific deployment artifacts (e.g. container images) used by the hosting platform
-* orchestration and management of workloads running on those platforms from the application developer's perspective
+* orchestration and management of workloads running on those platforms from the application developer's perspective - e.g. auto-scaling, including scaling down to zero
-* tooling to aid in the development and deployment of those workloads
+* tooling to aid in the development and deployment of those workloads.
+For example, source-to-image tooling
-* integration technologies that aim to promote interoperability between the various systems that an application developer may interact with during the management of their applications on those platforms
+* integration technologies that aim to promote interoperability between the various systems that an application developer may interact with during the management of their applications on those platforms - e.g.
+  CloudEvents which provides a standardized way to expose common event metadata
 * workload interoperability - e.g. portability of functions,
   interaction with hosting environment/runtime
 * interoperability and connectivity with backend services used by workloads